How to disable the main WooCommerce shop page

 There are two ways to disable the WooCommerce shop page.
 This depends on whether you want to add product tables directly to the shop page, or replace the shop page with another page containing a product table.

 Note: We've discovered that a lot of people are reading this article because they want to hide the WooCommerce shop page from public view.
-To do that, we recommend our WooCommerce Private Store plugin which hides your entire store from the public parts of your website.
+For that, we've written a separate in-depth guide on temporarily hiding the WooCommerce store with the help of our WooCommerce Private Store plugin.
 We also have a separate article on how to build a high-converting custom WooCommerce shop page.

 How to add product tables to the WooCommerce shop page